About tour

 Borgarfjörður

 When you reach the town of Egilsstadir, the capital of East Iceland, you’ll leave the Ring Road behind for a detour to the most beautiful fjord in the Eastfjords area: Borgarfjordur.
 You’ll drive along empty roads, even in the busiest part of tourist season.
-This area is so remote that you won’t meet many tourists along your way.
+This area is so remote that you won’t meet many tourists along the way.
 After a scenic drive, your final stop of the day will be at Borgarfjörður Eystri, a fjord-side village known as a natural paradise in the east.

 The town has a population of only about 100 inhabitants.
 Located in a long and fertile valley surrounded by incredibly sharp and dramatic mountains, Borgarfjörður Eystri is often referred to as one of the most beautiful locations in Iceland.